ogghostjelly/shtml/README.md

 Including files and compiling to JS:
 > [!WARNING]
-> The mal to JS compiler is not complete or stable.
+> This is not yet implemented, there are older versions of shtml that do implement this but they are very buggy and janky!
 ```html
 [index.html]
 <main>